AI For No Hot Water Calls

 What operators actually care about

-Cold shower, partial hot water, tankless, older tank, after hours, and replacement callers get an immediate water heater specific answer instead of a blank voicemail.
+Cold shower, partial hot water, tankless, older tank, tenant, business opening, after hours, and replacement callers get an immediate water heater specific answer instead of a voicemail with no context.

 Better repair versus replacement context

-Staff receive household impact, heater type, age clues, photos, access, deadline pressure, and caller intent before deciding whether to dispatch, quote, or call back.
+Staff receive household or business impact, heater type, age clues, photos, access, warranty context, deadline pressure, and caller intent before deciding whether to dispatch, quote, or call back.

 Cleaner guardrails at night